 Juvenile AMS Collections

-Electrofishing occurred from July through October (22 weeks) for a total of 10 sampling trips at Santee site #3 and site #4, and 9 sampling trips at all other sites on both the Santee and Congaree rivers.
+Electrofishing occurred from Junethrough October (22 weeks) for a total of 6 sampling trips at all sites on both the Santee and Congaree rivers.
 River sites were visited during daylight hours, with a goal sampling frequency of three times per month, during which a single 0.25-hr sample per site was conducted.
 All fish collected were identified to species and total length was recorded to the nearest millimeter (mm).
 In past years, after sampling concluded for the season, otoliths were extracted from preserved shad and viewed under a UV fluoroscope to identify fish displaying an oxytetracycline (OTC) mark, thus indicating a fish of hatchery origin.
 On January 1, 2017, the Food and Drug Administration issued a new rule that all veterinary antibiotics will be accessible only with veterinary oversight.
 OTC is a veterinary antibiotic and because of the change in the law, SCDNR chose to no longer mark AMS using OTC.
 Consequently, for the 2017 sampling season and thereafter, pectoral fin clips were collected for later analysis for DNA matches with hatchery brood stock, thus indicating fish of hatchery origin.
+Starting in 2024, fin clips were no longer collected.

 Adult American Shad Collections

 During the 2015 Santee Accord board and technical committee meeting, funds were approved to explore the possibility of expanding the current study design to collect adult AMS during their spawning run from areas similar to where electrofishing for juvenile shad occurs.
 This was done to help determine if any AMS return spawners within the Santee River Basin are comprised of hatchery origin fish.
 A combination of drift-gillnets and electrofishing was used to collect specimens, and pectoral fins of captured adult AMS were clipped for future lab analysis.
-No adult AMS sampling occurred during the 2024 season due to the loss of a dedicated crew and funding.
+No adult AMS sampling occurred during the2024 season due to the loss of a dedicated crew and funding.

 Results and Discussion